|

 - FXEXE Patches:

-The EAWPRO powered by the FXEXE (eaw.exe) is a machine level
+The EAWPRO powered by the FXEXE (eaw.exe) is an

-manipulated special effects exe.
-This new package includes much
+manipulated special effects exe done by VBH.
+This new patch package includes much

 improved game data that takes

-advantage of those developed effect improvements.
-These changes take the game beyond the stock game,
+advantage of developed improvements and enhancements.
+These changes take the game beyond the standard game,

 visually and gameplay wise.